The Psychology of Terrorism

 1. Review psychological approaches to understanding violence

-• How and why do people enter, stay in, and leave terrorist organizations?
+Describe how and why people enter, stay in, and leave terrorist organizations

-• To what extent is individual personality relevant for understanding or preventing terrorism?
+3. Explain the extent psychopathology, individual personality and life experiences are relevant for understanding or preventing of terrorism

-• What is the role of ideology in terrorist behavior?
+4. Describe the role of ideology in terrorist behavior

-• What distinguishes extremists who act violently from those who do not?
+5. Compare what distinguishes extremists who act violently from those who do not

-• How do terrorist organizations form, function, and fail?
+6. Describe how terrorist organizations form, function, and fail

 Introduction